FionaWright/CherryPip/README.md

 ### Engine
 - Repository split between engine (HWI + System + Render) and Apps (SceneStudio)
-- Easy to use readback buffer system for debugging and analysis
-- Python Execution at runtime for data analysis on GPU frame data
+- Python Execution at runtime for data analysis / debugging
 - Hot reloading for shaders
 - Set up scene configs and switch between them at runtime seamlessly
 - Scene GUI tab where you can modify each objects transform, material, etc